hcds-itu/hdilab-itu.github.io/_data-jams/2023-03-22-tableau-tutorial.md

 event-date-start: 2023-03-22T16:00:00+01:00
 event-date-end: 2023-03-22T18:00:00+01:00
 event-place: "ITU, 4D Corridor (or the larger rooms 4A54 or 3A52 as contingency)"
-run-by: Aleksandre Ganz, Devoteam Data Driven
+run-by: Cedric Wacker, Devoteam Data Driven
 weight: 1
 ---